open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 -   `bottom-left`
 -   `bottom-right`

-Simple integration of a map anchor component into the map container with position `bottom-right` and optional horizontal and vertical gap:
+Example: Integration of a map anchor component into the map container with position `bottom-right` and optional horizontal and vertical gap:

 ```jsx
 <MapContainer mapId="...">